WordPress/gutenberg/docs/getting-started/fundamentals/block-json.md

 	}
 },
 ```
-By default `attributes` are serialized and stored in the block's delimiter but this [can be configured](https://developer.wordpress.org/news/2023/09/understanding-block-attributes/).
+By default `attributes` are serialized and stored in the block's delimiter, but this [can be configured](https://developer.wordpress.org/news/2023/09/understanding-block-attributes/).

 _Example: Atributes stored in the Markup representation of the block_
 ```html